Get an online prescription refill for Mounjaro in Canada

 Do I need to follow a special diet while on Mounjaro?

-To achieve the best results from Mounjaro, it’s important to follow a balanced, lower-calorie diet.
+Yes.
+Mounjaro is most effective as part of a comprehensive diabetes treatment plan that includes dietary changes.
 Avoid fried food and high-fat meals, as they can worsen nausea.
 Instead, relying more on lean protein, vegetables, and whole grains can help you achieve faster results in terms of controlling fluctuating glucose levels and curbing appetite.

 What to do if I miss taking my regular dose of Mounjaro?

-The best course of action in case you miss your weekly dose depends on how many days have passed.
+The best course of action in case you miss your weekly dose of tirzepatide medication depends on how many days have passed.
 For instance,

 - ≤ 4 days since missed dose: Take the missed dose as soon as you remember